-Paperweights were probably first produced in Venice/Murano around 1843 when Venice was still part of the Austrian Empire.
-The first dated examples were seen in 1845, when Pietro Bigaglia exhibited paperweights - and other glassware - at the Exhibition of Austrian Industry in Vienna.
+Venetian paperweights were probably first produced on Murano around 1843 at a time when Venice was still part of the Austrian Empire.
+The first examples were seen in 1845, when Pietro Bigaglia exhibited paperweights - and other glassware - at the Exhibition of Austrian Industry in Vienna.
 Bigaglia’s weights incorporated millefiori, silhouettes and figure portraits made by Giovanni Battista Franchini and later, his son, Giacomo.
-The Franchini family also made weights - mainly scrambleds.
+The Franchini family also made paperweights - mainly scrambleds.
 Apart from “GBF” other initials have also been found, although it has not proved possible to determine who these makers were.

-19th Century weights are usually referred to as Venetian.
+19th Century paperweights are usually referred to as Venetian.
 The term Murano is generally applied to later, 20th Century, paperweights.

 Click on an image for details, sizes & enlarged views